Imkaan

 Imkaan is a UK-based Black feminist organation dedicated to addressing violence against Black and minoritised women and girls.

 Imkaan was founded in 2004.
 From 2004 to 2013 its executive director was Marai Larasi.
-Since May 2019 Imkaan's executive director has been Baljit Banga.
+From 2019 to 2023 Imkaan's executive director was Baljit Banga.

+Since 2023, Imkaan's Co Executive Directors have been Mary Clarke and Ghadah Alnasseri.In March 2025, Ghadah Alnasseri was appointed as the Executive Director of Imkaan.